saiko-tech/gcp-billing-cap/README.md

 **NOTE: make sure to use an explicit Git SHA like in the above example isstead of `@master` etc. - always do this when linking against dependencies via Git or you will become the victim of a supply chain attack!**

-2. Clone this repo, you will need the `capper` folder (you probably don't want to reference a random zip on the internet for your cloud function)
+2. Clone this repo, you will need the `capper` folder

 ```
 git clone https://github.com/saiko-tech/gcp-billing-cap.git